Twice Removed: Legacy

 In 1996, the music magazine Chart conducted a reader poll to determine the best Canadian albums of all time.
 Twice Removed topped that poll.
-When the magazine conducted a follow-up poll in 2000, Twice Removed lost the top spot to Joni Mitchell's Blue, but still placed third.
+When the magazine conducted a follow-up poll in 2000, Twice Removed lost the top spot to Joni Mitchell's Blue; however, it still placed third.
 In the third poll, in 2005, Twice Removed reclaimed the top spot.

 It was also ranked fourteenth in Bob Mersereau's 2007 book The Top 100 Canadian Albums.

 In 2012, the album received a deluxe reissue on vinyl.
 This edition includes another three discs: one containing demo versions of the Twice Removed songs; another containing B-sides that were originally intended for the album but left off; and a 7-inch, 45 RPM disc containing songs that, in the words of guitarist Jay Ferguson, "didn't really fit anywhere else in the package".
 The release also includes a 12x12, 32-page colour booklet containing photos, interviews and other stories from the band's members.
 The reissue was made available exclusively via the band's website.

 In 2015, the album was named the winner in the 1990s category of the inaugural Slaight Family Polaris Heritage Prize, an annual Canadian music award for classic albums released prior to the creation of the Polaris Music Prize.